SimonDeDeyne/SWOWEN-2018/README.md

-# SWOWAnalysis
+# SWOWEN-2018
-Import, preprocessing and basic analysis pipeline for Small World of Words data.
+Import, preprocessing, and basic analysis pipeline for the EnglishSmall World of Words project

+## Getting started

 ## File format
 Raw data is found under ./EN/raw